iotaledger/documentation-platform/docs/iri/0.1/how-to-guides/interact-with-the-iri.md

 # Interact with the IRI

-**When you run the IRI, it waits to receive transactions from clients on the API port that you chose in the `PORT` configuration parameter.**
+**IRI nodes wait to receive transactions from clients on the API port that's set in the `PORT` configuration parameter.**

-The IRI always accepts REST API requests from its local IP address from computers on the same network.
+An IRI node always accepts REST API requests to its local IP address from computers on the same network.

-**Note:** If the [`REMOTE` configuration parameter](references/iri-configuration-options.md#remote) is set to `true`, anyone can connect to the IRI through its public URL or its public IP address.
+**Note:** If the [`REMOTE` configuration parameter](../references/iri-configuration-options.md#remote) is set to `true`, anyone can connect to the IRI through its public URL or its public IP address.

 In the following how-to guide we use NodeJS and the IOTA JavaScript client library to interact with an IRI node on the Devnet network.